 \mypara{Grasping network.} The grasping network is a 7-layer fully convolutional residual network \cite{badrinarayanan2015segnet,he2016deep,long2015fully} (interleaved with 2 layers of spatial bilinear $2\times$ upsampling).
 This accepts the visual feature representation $\mu$ as input, and outputs a probability map $Q_g$ with the same image size and resolution as that of the input heightmap $I$.
 Each value of a pixel $q_i\in{Q_g}$ represents the predicted probability of grasping success (\ie grasping affordance) when executing a top-down parallel-jaw grasp centered at the 3D location of $i\in{I}$ with the gripper oriented horizontally with respect to the heightmap ${I}$.

-As in \cite{zeng2018robotic,zeng2018learning}, we account for different grasping angles by rotating the input heightmap by 16 orientations (multiples of $22.5^\circ$) before feeding into the network.
+As in \cite{zeng2018robotic,zeng2018learning,zeng2019thesis,zakka2020form2fit}, we account for different grasping angles by rotating the input heightmap by 16 orientations (multiples of $22.5^\circ$) before feeding into the network.
+Rotations are done with nearest-neighbor sampling to avoid blurring artifacts, as well as 0-padding to maintain fixed image sizes.
 The pixel with the highest predicted probability among all 16 maps determines the parameters $\phi_{g}=(x,\theta)$ for the grasping primitive to be executed: the 3D location of a pixel determines the grasping position $x$, and the orientation of the heightmap determines grasping angle $\theta$.
 This visual state and action representation has been shown to provide sample efficiency when used in conjunction with fully-convolutional action-value functions for grasping and pushing~\cite{zeng2018learning,zeng2018robotic}.
 Each pixel-wise prediction shares convolutional features for all grasping locations and orientations (\ie translation and rotation equivariance).